qutebrowser A keyboard-driven browser.

 A virtual environment (virtualenv, venv) allows Python packages to be installed in an isolated location for a particular application, rather than being installed globally.

 The scripts/mkvenv.py script in this repository can be used to create a virtualenv for qutebrowser and install it (including all dependencies) there.
-The next couple of sections will explain the most common use-cases - run mkvenv.py with --help to see all available options.
+The next couple of sections will explain the most common use-cases - run scripts/mkvenv.py with --help to see all available options.

 Getting the repository